sitewards/setup-mage1/README.md

 **bin/setup**

-* Inject the Magento 1 bridge into the main application,
+* Inject the Magento1 bridge into the main application,
 * Run the main application,

 **Application/Bridge.php**